 - The Closer, has Philip Stroh, who Brenda becomes obsessed with.
-Stroh is a very Amoral Attorney who is also a serial rapist (and as it later turns out, a Serial Killer) who happens to specialize in defending sexual offenders.
+Stroh is a very Amoral Attorney who is also a serial rapist (and as it later turns out, a Serial Killer) who happens to specialize in defending sexual offenders, though this is clearly shown he does this so put all the blame of his crimes on them.
 Brenda is absolutely certain that he's guilty, but can't prove it and so she starts to follow him around and harass him, and even installs a GPS tracker in his car.
 Even to the audience, Stroh is incredibly creepy, mostly because as Brenda becomes increasingly desperate to get to him, he never loses his cool and actually seems to enjoy knowing that she's knows what he's done but can't do anything about it.
 Right up until the end of the series, when he finally does something rash.

 - In the premiere of Golden Boy we are introduced to the case that has been haunting Det Owen for the last eleven years.
 On the morning of September 11, 2001 a man was murdered and the police investigation quickly found some very promising leads.
 Then the planes flew into the Twin Towers and in the ensuing chaos the trail went cold.
 Owen regularly rereads the case file and keeps in touch with the victim's widow.